drshahizan/Python-big-data/assignment/ass7/hpdp/SYNA/comparison.md

 9. **Correlation Analysis:** Evaluating the time spent on analyzing the correlation between "DepDelayMinutes" and "ArrDelayMinutes."
 10. **Creating a Barchart Visualization:** Analysis of the time required for creating a barchart visualization.

+## Explanation for timing metrics:

+1. Wall Time: The total time elapsed during the execution of the code.
+It includes the time the CPU spent on the code as well as any time the CPU was waiting for external resources (such as I/O operations).

+2. CPU Times: The total time spent by the CPU executing the code.
+It is further broken down into user time (time spent in user-mode code) and system time (time spent in kernel-mode code).

+4. Total Time: The sum of user and system time, representing the total CPU time consumed by the code

 ## Libraries Used

 1. **PySpark**